-Albert Pujols returned to St. Louis one year ago; now he's helping furloughed Angels employees in the Dominican Republic
+Albert Pujols returned to St. Louis one year ago; now he’s helping furloughed Angels employees in the Dominican Republic

-ST. LOUIS, Mo. -- One year ago, Albert Pujols was showered with ovations as the long-time St. Louis Cardinals first baseman made his long-awaited homecoming to Busch Stadium.
+One year ago, Albert Pujols was showered with ovations as the long-time St. Louis Cardinals first baseman made his long-awaited homecoming to Busch Stadium.

 Pujols, a two-time World Series champion with the Cardinals, emerged as the face of the franchise in 11 seasons from 2001 to 2011.